 Cats are notoriously difficult to bathe, which is why many pet parents avoid it altogether.

 However, there are situations when a bath is necessary – such as if your cat gets into something dirty or has an accident.
 When this happens, you need to be prepared with the best soap for cats.
-There are a few things to consider when choosing soap for your cat.

 The first is whether you want a liquid or bar soap.
 Liquid soap is generally easier to use and rinse off, but bar soap can be less drying on the skin.
 If your cat has sensitive skin, opt for a hypoallergenic formula that’s free of fragrances and dyes.